-We also use this approach to good effect in Spanish teaching with children and young people.
+We also use our unique approach to good effect in our specially designed Spanish classes for children and young people.
 We know that for some,

 serious grammar study is what is required but for others a mixture of some conversational teaching with a range of